probnum2026/probnum2026.github.io/index.md

 ProbNum 2026 will be held at the **Lappeenranta** campus of **[LUT University](https://www.lut.fi/en)** on **9&ndash;11 September 2026**.
 Registration will open in May 2026.

 ---

+#### Submissions Live!

+The [OpenReview site](https://openreview.net/group?id=ProbNum/2026/Conference) is now live for submissions with a deadline of 5th March 2025 (anywhere on Earth).
+Please carefully read the [submission instructions](/submissions) below before submitting.

 #### Call for Papers
 - ProbNum 2026 calls for papers that will be published as **Proceedings of Machine Learning Research (PMLR)**.
 The submission deadline is **5th March 2026** (anywhere on Earth).
 - See [submission instructions](/submissions).